HR Departments World-over have Missed this Opportunity

 Change.
 They need to understand what exactly creates this stress and

 confusion during IT Implementations.
-And learning this is not rocket science.
+Managing IT-Driven change is a

-HR can easily embrace this new role of change catalyst and contribute to
+HR can easily learn and embrace this new role of change catalyst and

 Update (July 2014)